tonybweb/ahk-wincardinalmover/README.md

 Try it out yourself.
 Run the included `demo.ahk` file for a GUI which dynamically shows the active hotkey regions.

  ## Example Usage
 The "forward" mouse button on your mouse will activate WinCardinalMover.
 Holding `Ctrl` after first holding `XButton2` will add taskbar constraining.
+Double clicking `XButton2` will trigger the corresponding aero snap emulation.
  ```ahk
 #Requires AutoHotkey v2
 #Include <ahk-wincardinalmove\WinCardinalMover>